checkSchema()

 Adds a condition on whether the field's validators should continue running.

-Equivalent to using .if()
+Equivalent to using .if() on a validation chain.

-is applied before the current validator.
+if is applied before the current validator.
 This means that if its condition isn't met,

 then that validator and following validators won't run.